 POLS 358 Gender and Human Rights Seminar (2)

 An examination of the legal and institutional structures developed to advance women's human rights and capabilities globally, and the barriers to securing these rights.
 Scholarship and case studies from the U.S. and other countries and regions, especially in Uganda and East Africa, invite students to examine the strengths and weaknesses of a legal approach to addressing issues such as reproductive rights and justice, abuses during incarceration and detention, violence against women and girls, land rights, and bodily integrity and autonomy.
-Prerequisite: Approval of the Uganda summer field study program director.
+Prerequisite: Only open to students admitted to the Uganda summer field study program.

 POLS 359 Gender and Human Rights: Field Study in Uganda (2)

 Field study in Uganda provides students with the opportunity to examine gender and human rights from an East African perspective.
 In this two week study abroad course, students engage with and learn from East African faculty, policy specialists, and experts on human rights issues of greatest concern to women and girls in the region.
-Prerequisite: Approval of the Uganda summer field study program director.
+Prerequisite: Only open to students admitted to the Uganda summer field study program.

 POLS 363 Comparative Democratization (4)

 Students analyze the major theoretical issues and substantive developments surrounding the global spread of democracy.
 The central foci include the following topics: theories and case studies concerning "paths" of democratic transition including roles of specific class and state actors, historical patterns and cycles of democracy, theories and issues of "Democratic Peace," and issues and dilemmas concerning the "quality" of contemporary democracies.
 Not open for credit to students who have earned credit for POLS 420.
 Not open to new first-year students.

 POLS 365 Global Institutions and Policies (4)